Neroli1108/social_mimic_agent/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- An OpenAI API key (for LLM capabilities)
+- API keys for OpenAI, Hugging Face, or Google Gemini.

 ### Steps